Banco Bilbao Vizcaya Argentaria: Turkey

+Other European operations

-Italy
+Italy and Germany

-In 2021 the bank virtually opened in Italy.
+In a shift from its traditional branch-based model, BBVA entered the Italian and German retail banking markets with fully digital, standalone neobank platforms.
+BBVA launched its digital bank in Italy in 2021.
+Rather than opening physical branches, the bank focused on a lean cost structure, offering free accounts, high-yield deposits, and a robust mobile application.
+Within four years, the Italian digital branch surpassed 700,000 customers.
+Following its launch in Italy, BBVA launched a similar digital bank in Germany in June 2025.
+While the German operation is completely branchless, it partnered with local networks to provide customers access to over 70,000 physical contact points for cash deposits and withdrawals.

+Portugal

+In Portugal, BBVA operates a traditional universal banking model serving both individual retail clients and corporate entities.
+While the Portuguese division maintains a physical branch network in major cities, it heavily emphasizes a digital-first approach.

+Romania

+BBVA's presence in Romania has historically been managed through its subsidiary, Garanti BBVA Romania (operated via its Turkish subsidiary, Garanti BBVA).
+However, on March 28, 2026, Raiffeisen Bank International announced an agreement to acquire 100% of the shares in Garanti BBVA Group Romania for approximately €591 million.

-Corporate Social Responsibility
+Corporate social responsibility

 In 1932, the Economic Research Department was created to disseminate knowledge of financial matters among society.
 In May 2010, BBVA created BBVA Research, a platform that merges the Economic Research Department with the Global Market unit.
 In 1988, the BBVA Foundation was created to support and promote scientific research and cultural creation, the dissemination of culture and knowledge, and the recognition of talent through various awards, grants and scholarships.

 In 2007, BBVA set up the Microfinance Foundation in Latin America, a non-profit organization created with the aim of promoting the sustainable development of entrepreneurs in vulnerable situations.
 In 2021, the Organization for Economic Cooperation and Development (OECD) recognized the BBVA Microfinance Foundation as the first to contribute to development in Latin America and the first in the world to contribute to gender equality.
 In March 2022, in line with the European Commission and OECD's framework for financial competence for adults in the European Union, BBVA implements a plan to promote financial education programs aimed at improving the financial inclusion and health of one million people and promoting sustainable development and investment.